Z-siteA Companion to the Works of Louis Zukofsky

 265/270 “A”…: aside from “a” being the obvious place to start a work composed with the dictionary, the opening sentences of the Preface allude to LZ’s ongoing “A”.
 “My sawhorses” refers to “A”-7, which LZ recognized as a breakthrough poem in terms of liberating his language from referentiality.
 Mention of “An” perhaps anticipates LZ’s plan to begin the later movements of “A” with “an,” which although he would not put it into practice until 1964 with “A”-14, he already had in mind as early as 1930 (see EP/LZ 80).

-Aaron’s rod 1 The rod cast by Aaron before the Pharaoh, which became a serpent (Ex. vii 9-15), and later blossomed (Num. xvii 8).
-2 Archit.
-A rod-shaped molding, ornamented with sprouting leaves or with a single serpent twined about it.
-3 A plant that flowers on long stems, as the mullein.
+Aaron’s rod (Bib.), the rod cast by Aaron before Pharaoh, which became a serpent (Ex. vii, 9-15) and which later blossomed (Nums. xvii, 8).
+A rod with leaves sprouting from it: used as an ornament.
+A plant that flowers on long stems, as the goldenrod and muillen [sic. mullein].

 265/270 David: the Biblical account of David appears intermittently throughout “Thanks to the Dictionary.”
 At 285-290, LZ gives a summary version of the David’s life condensed from the King James version, but elsewhere he imaginatively elaborates details of his own.